 V620.
-It's unusual that the expression of sizeof(T)*N kind is being summed with the pointer to T type.
+Expression of sizeof(T)*N kind is summed up with pointer to T type.
+Consider inspecting the expression.

 The analyzer has detected that a variable of the pointer type is added to an expression containing the sizeof(T) operator.
 Using the operator in such a way might indicate incorrect address arithmetic.

 Consider a simplest example: